global-121/121-platform/README.md

       npm run code:<package>

+### Re-use `node_modules` in your local IDE

+If you want your IDE to (re-)use the (dev-)dependencies and tools installed in the container, you can copy them via a command from the root:

+    npm run sync-dev-dependencies:121-service

+This is a one-time copy, so when there are updates in the container, you have to run the command again.

 ### Process for implementing data-model changes

 When making changes to the data-model of the `121-service` (creating/editing any `\*.entity.ts` files), you need to create a migration script to take these changes into affect.